 Ottawa has a comparatively high Median Household Income

-In that same year, Ottawa had the fourth highest cost of living among the nine cities.
-Toronto had the highest cost of living, followed by Calgary and Vancouver.
-The disparity between cost of living and median income in Toronto is particularly acute, as it had the lowest median household income - $28,000 a year lower than Ottawa's.
+Ottawa has the sixth highest cost of living among the nine cities.
+Toronto has the highest cost of living, followed by Vancouver and Calgary.
+The disparity between cost of living and median income in Toronto is particularly acute, as it had the second lowest median household income - $26,750 lower than Ottawa's.

 Households in this scenario refer to Census Families and Individuals.
 Families are comprised of:

 1) couples (married or common-law, including same-sex couples) living in the same dwelling with or without children, and

 2) single parents (male or female) living with one or more children.